vitorbezzan/tree_machine/docs/classifier_cv.md

 ## Summary

-This code defines a `ClassifierCV` class for automated classification using XGBoost with Bayesian optimization and SHAP explanations.
+This code defines a `ClassifierCV` class for automated classification using gradient boosting backends (XGBoost, CatBoost, LightGBM) with Bayesian optimization and SHAP explanations.

 ## Dependencies